 App Imports: Connecting two applications

-Here we'll show you an example of App Imports in action, using two repositories from our awesome-release directory:
+Here we'll show you an example of App Imports in action, using two repositories from our directory:

-The docker-create-react-app will act as our frontend application.
+The will act as our frontend application.

 Let's take a moment to understand how Release chooses which branch to use when automatically creating an environment for connected apps with different repositories.

 Release will try to match a branch in the imported repository to the name of the importing repository.
-If there is no match, Release will fall back to either the tracking_branch
+If there is no match, Release will fall back to either the or the default branch.
+You can also use the .

 Here's an example to demonstrate.
 Say we have RepoA, RepoB, and RepoC with the following branches: